Envirometrix/PredictiveSoilMapping/docs/Soil_organic_carbon.md

 <p class="caption">(\#fig:scheme-soc-prof1)Determination of soil organic carbon density and stock for standard depth intervals: example of a mineral soil profile from Australia.</p>
 </div>

-In the second example we look at a profile from Canada (a histosol with >40% of organic carbon):
+In the second example we look at a profile from Canada (a histosol with >40% of organic carbon; @shaw2005ecosystem):

-Table: (\#tab:profile-can)Laboratory data for an organic soil profile from Canada [@shaw2005ecosystem].
+Table: (\#tab:profile-can)Laboratory data for an organic soil profile from Canada  (Shaw, Bhatti, and Sabourin 2005).

  upper_limit   lower_limit   carbon_content   bulk_density   CF   SOCS
 ------------  ------------  ---------------  -------------  ---  -----